Best Practices for Staffing Project Leaders: Setting Requirements

 If you’re asking someone to get milk from the store, you need to decide whether it’s chocolate or regular milk before wasting man-hours searching for the wrong item.
 Inaccurate or non-specific inputs will give you the wrong outputs, and there are considerable costs in wasting cycles on the wrong candidates.

 Decide what the right ratio of technical versus leadership talent is for this role.
 Also, what demeanor and disposition will the candidate need in order to be a culture fit.

 Communicate the Process

 Next, you need to set realistic expectations for price and timeline depending on how stringent the requirements are.
 Pricing is key.
 Too low of a price, you will have inexperienced candidates as well as a potential flight risk.
 The market and industry standards will dictate the price.

 To illustrate how much detail you will need, here is an example position requirement information form:

 Once you develop a clear position description, confirm the process and cadence for the screening and selection phase.
-This sets realistic expectations of how things will progress and will result in a plan and timeline for the interview, selection, and hiring.
+This sets realistic expectations of how things will progress and will result in a project management staffing plan and timeline for the interview, selection, and hiring.
 In the case where an organization is using a staffing firm, this will make up the substance of the Service Level Agreement.
 It will ensure that there are no process or timing gaps between the two organizations that let top talent slip through the cracks.

 Ensure the internal constituents are on the same page, including Human Resources, Finance, project team members, hiring manager, and stakeholders.
 They all need to be in agreement on the various priorities each party may have, for example: cost, speed, various skills.
 If there are disagreements, resolve them now so that the expectations are in alignment with everyone’s desires and deliverable realities.